-Upon arrival, new students are greeted at the airport by professional staff (Department of Housing), orientation leaders and other students in their assigned orientation group; receive a free island cell phone, welcome packet, and RUSVM orientation bags; are transported with their luggage to their new island residence to settle in; are taken to grocery stores and other businesses and given an island tour along with many social opportunities at beaches and restaurants to interact with other new students.
+Upon arrival, new students are greeted at the airport by professional staff from the Department of Housing and Orientation Leaders.
+Students receive a welcome packet, are transported with their luggage to their new island residence to settle in and are taken to grocery stores and other businesses.
+They are also given an island tour along with many social opportunities at beaches and restaurants to interact with other new students throughout the week.

 The first two days of the orientation week include a One Stop event where both internal RUSVM offices and outside businesses are brought together in one location on campus to assist students with financial aid, health services, car purchases, insurance, driver’s licenses, cable TV options, etc. In addition to the formal sessions in ROLE (Ross Orientation and Leadership Experience) on life at RUSVM and in St. Kitts, safety and security, curriculum overview and leadership development, we partner with several local businesses to further introduce the island to new students.

 The orientation concludes with the White Coat Ceremony on the first day of classes.

 As a way to continue to build strong relationships between new students and to offer additional opportunities for them to experience the island of St. Kitts, we provide a number of programs for Vet Prep and 1st Semester students throughout their first semester at RUSVM.
 Past programs have included the volcano and other hikes, self-defense seminars, big brother/sister ice cream social, first exam pizza event, Caribbean cooking class and food sampling, and cultural dinners.